 On occasion of Ho Chi Minh’s 85th Birthday (May 19th, 1975) a special memorial cancel was used to cancel NLF stamps that had been issued prior to this date.

-Large letter fragment featuring two of the 10D stamps paying the 20D standard letter rate that was in force in the South at that time and sent from Can-Tho on June 2nd, 1975 to Saigon.
+Large letter fragment featuring two of the 10D stamps paying just 20D which was short of the standard letter rate of 30D in force in the South at that time and sent from Can-Tho on June 2nd, 1975 to Saigon.
+May be one 10D stamp was cut off when the corner of the envelope was cut.
 Note that Can-Tho was still using the cancel of the old regime without the M.N. insert.

 Mixed currency franking of NLF Dong stamps (310D) and unified currency stamps (18xu) on an air mail letter sent from Colon to the United States in 1976.
 The letter was cancelled with the special cancel produced for the national election of the new assembly.
 The NLF Dong was devalued by 500:1 on April 1st, 1976 which meant the two stamps in old currency were only worth 0.62D in new currency.
 Together with the two stamps in new currency the overall postage hence amounted to 0.80 new Dong.